ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/Mediator_readme.md

 Standard message handlers are automatically picked up and added to the DI container in the generated `AddMediator` method.
 *Pipeline behaviors need to be added manually (including pre/post/exception behaviors).*

-For example implementations, see the [/samples](/samples) folder.
+For example implementations, see the samples folder.
-See the [ASP.NET Core clean architecture sample](/samples/ASPNET_Core_CleanArchitecture) for a more real world setup.
+See the ASP.NET Core clean architecture sample for a more real world setup.

 ### 3.1.
 Message types